-6. Check where best graduate jobs opportunities hide
+6. Check for the best graduate jobs opportunities

 We don’t need to be mind-readers to know that if you choose to do an international Bachelor’s, you may be thinking about remaining in that country after graduation.
 Many times, staying in the country you do your Bachelor’s depends on visa requirements and getting a work permit.
 According to Business Insider, some of the best job options for international graduates are in:

 - Hong Kong

 If you’re not quite sure that a full-time undergraduate degree is for you because of money, family, work, friends, or any other reason, you can still feel like an international student by doing an online Bachelor’s.
 To make sure you get the best of a distance learning experience, you should check if the programmes are accredited, if they offer the courses you want, and the digital facilities required to give you the best online experience.
 Some programmes that check all these aspects are at: